Oklahoma vs. Texas NCAA Football Odds, Plays and Insights | October 9, 2021

 Oklahoma Stats and Trends

-- Oklahoma has one win against the spread in five games this season.
+- So far this season Oklahoma has one win against the spread.

-- The Sooners have been favored by 3.5 points or more five times this season and covered the spread in one of them.
+- The Sooners have covered the spread once this season when favored by 3.5 points or more (in five chances).

-- Oklahoma has hit the over in 60% of its opportunities this year (three times in five games with a set point total).
+- Oklahoma's games this year have gone over the total in three out of five opportunities (60%).

-- In games that Oklahoma amasses more than 396.8 yards, the team is 1-2 against the spread and 3-0 overall.
+- When Oklahoma picks up more than 396.8 yards, the team is 1-2 against the spread and 3-0 overall.

 - This year, the Sooners have four turnovers, four fewer than the Longhorns have takeaways (8).